-Thus, the most curious part of growing Kale is its quick germinating time.
+Thus, the most curious part of growing Kale is its quick germination time.

-If you wish to track germinating time while growing Kale in your garden or indoors, don’t skip this article.
+Don’t skip this article if you wish to track germinating time while growing Kale in your garden or indoors.

 Table of Contents Show